redewiedergabe/corpus/resources/docs/metadata.md

 # Metadata
 # Corpus files

-The corpus consists of several samples.
+The core corpus consists of several text samples.
 Each sample is a randomly drawn excerpt from a text.

 The file names are structured as follows: